opencomponents/opencomponents.github.io/website/docs/intro.md

 Now, it should be available at `http://my-components-registry.mydomain.com/hello-world`.

-# Consuming components
+# Consuming Components

 From a consumer's perspective, a component is an HTML fragment.
 You can render components just on the client-side, just on the server-side, or use the client-side rendering as failover strategy for when the server-side rendering fails (for example because the registry is not responding quickly or is down).

-You don't need node.js to consume components on the server-side.
+You don't need Node.js to consume components on the server-side.
 The registry can provide you rendered components so that you can consume them using any tech stack.

 When published, components are immutable and semantic versioned.
 The registry allows consumers to get any version of the component: the latest patch, or minor version, etc.

+**When to use OpenComponents:**
+- Building micro frontends with multiple teams
+- Need for independent deployment of UI components
+- Sharing components across different applications
+- Gradual migration from monolithic frontends

 ## Client-side rendering